 When doing groceries, be precise.
 Only buy exactly what you need.
 Don’t get carried away at the shops.
 Take your time and make a list. – Naomi K.

 Always make sure there is enough for bills plus a little extra.
 I set aside money each pay period for bills.
-Even if it won’t be used that week.
-It made the week with all the big bills less painful.
-If you have a car do as much DIY maintenance as you can.
-Even going to a decent shop for oil changes might be an expense but those routine checks might catch a small problem before it gets big and way more expensive.
+Even if it won’t be used that week, it made the week with all the big bills less painful.
+If you have a car, do as much DIY maintenance as possible.
+Even going to a decent shop for oil changes might be an expense, but those routine checks might catch a small problem before it gets bigger and more expensive.
 Plus, your car lasts longer that way. – Susan C.

-Buy only what is necessary and hopefully find it on sale. garden for your produce and then, can, dehydrate your own produce, cook from scratch.. and bake, cheaper then mixes.. use coupons for shopping in stores, spend time with your family having fun times, no need to spend lots of $$ on going to places when you can have game nights, at home. make one trip to town for stocking up on items, saves on gas, and keeps you from splurging when you really do not NEED that item. – Carolyn S.
+Buy only what is necessary and hopefully find it on sale.
+Grow your own produce, and then can and dehydrate what you’ve grown.
+Cook from scratch.. and bake.
+It’s cheaper than mixes.
+Use coupons for shopping in stores.
+Spend time with your family and have fun times; there is no need to spend lots of $$ on going to places where you can have game nights at home.
+Make one trip to town to stock up on items, save on gas, and keep yourself from splurging when you really do not NEED that item. – Carolyn S.

 Attitude makes all the difference.
 As a disabled single mom of 4, I try to show the kids the bonuses and good parts.
-We make delicious meals from scratch, always learning something new and it tastes much better than anything we could get in a restaurant.
-Clothes are bought at thrift stores and all my kids love that the stiffness is all out the clothes especially jeans!
+We make delicious meals from scratch, always learning something new that tastes much better than anything we could get in a restaurant.
+Clothes are bought at thrift stores, and all my kids love that the stiffness is all out of the clothes, especially jeans!
 We are closer as a family.
 The simple fact of planning a menu together thrills them because everyone gets a choice.
 Same with sale ads. – Jaime G.

 What are your best tips for living on next to nothing?